Under 18's travelling with a paying adult receive free cover

 With Holiday Extras, booking travel insurance for kids is quick and straightforward.
 You can book online; simply complete the insurance form above to be guided through to our comparison page and pick the policy priced right for you.

-If you have problems deciding which level of cover is best for your family, you can contact our UK-based call centre on 0800 171 000 for support.
+If you have problems deciding which level of cover is best for your family, you can contact our UK-based call centre for support.

 If you feel that your child's trip requires a particular form of cover, there are a number of additional cover options available to add to their policy, from our specialised winter sports add-on, to gadget travel insurance.